sim246/Traffic-Report/README.md

 Project Overview: A system that runs on the Raspberry Pi that manages weather and motion collision data.
 It also classifies infractions and displays then on a UI.

-project Details: there is a Keys file that generates and keeps the keys.
-MotionCollision and WeatherForecast which build the apis, the MQTT that manages the publish/subscribe messageing service and, TrafficPublisher and TrafficSubscriber which are the subscriber and publisher.
+project Details: There in a Keys folder with a asymetric_keys that generates and keeps the keys.
+The MotionCollision and WeatherForecast folders contain the code which builds the apis (Docker files, Controllers), the MQTT folder contains the service that manages the publish/subscribe messageing services and, the TrafficPublisher and
+TrafficSubscriber folders contain the subscriber and publisher services.
+The Dashboard in the DashboardFlask also includes the subscriber code since it was simpler to have both the code for the dashboaard and the code that retreaves the data together in one file.

 Follow these steps to set up the environment: